 It takes a skilled, trained doctor to provide an accurate reading of negative and positive reactions, as well as to determine false-negative reactions, to determine if you have a latent TB infection or an active TB infection.
 Always choose a medical provider that does this test routinely.

 Although retail pharmacies might offer a PPD test, pharmacists aren’t trained to read PPD results.
 TB is too serious of infection not to choose the most highly skilled medical professional to help you with testing and to determine if you need to get a chest x-ray and TB treatment.

 So, Should You Get Tested?

-If you think you may have been infected, been around someone who has TB, or recently traveled to high-risk areas, definitely ask for a TB PPD test near me as soon as possible.
-Come to Statcare for your 2 step PPD test as well as all the answers and treatment options you need.
+If you think you may have been infected, been around someone who has TB or recently traveled to high-risk areas like hospitals and nursing homes, definitely ask for a TB PPD test near me as soon as possible.
+Come to Statcare for a 2 step PPD as well as all the answers and treatment options you need.
 We are here to help.